1n0ne/SOM-Algorithm-for-word-clustering/README.md

 <h1>Self Organizing Map For Word Clustering</h1>

-an implementation of the self-organizing map (SOMs) algorithm with competitive learning using Python will be examined.
+Implementation of the self-organizing map (SOMs) algorithm with competitive learning using Python.
 The SOMs algorithm aims to cluster words belonging to four categories: animals, countries, fruits, and veggies.
 The algorithm is trained on the word embeddings taken from the pre-trained Global Vectors (GloVe).

 <h1> How to use </h1>
 You can dawnload the code via the comand :